 - DGBA Local

 Sexual harassment – may involve the behavior of a person of either sex against a person of the opposite or same sex, and occurs when such behavior constitutes unwelcome sexual advances, unwelcome requests for sexual favors, and other unwelcome verbal or physical conduct of a sexual nature where 1) submission to such conduct is made either explicitly or implicitly a term or condition of a person’s employment and/or academic advancement; 2) submission to or rejection of such conduct by a person is used as the basis for decisions affecting a person’s employment and/or academic standing; 3) such conduct has the purpose or effect of unreasonably interfering with a person’s work and/or academic performance or creating an intimidating, hostile, or offensive work, learning, or social environment.

-Sexual harassment may also include behavior that is non-sexually explicit if such behavior is targeted to one gender.
+Sexual harassment may also include behavior that is non-sexually explicit if such behavior is targeted to one sex.

 Examples of Prohibited Behavior (Sexual Harassment) – Prohibited acts that constitute sexual harassment may take a variety of forms.
 Sometimes sexual harassment involves a single serious incident whereas at other times, multiple incidents are required to meet the standards of the definition of sexual harassment.
 Examples of the kinds of conduct that may constitute sexual harassment include, but are not limited to: